 Loblaw Companies Limited is a holding company, which carries on its business through its subsidiaries.
 A list of the subsidiaries of the Company that carry on its principal businesses is set out below.
-The Company owns, either directly or indirectly, 100% of the voting securities of these subsidiaries, other than Choice Properties Real Estate Investment Trust ("Choice Properties") and Choice Properties Limited Partnership, in which the Company holds an 83.0% effective interest.
+The Company owns, either directly or indirectly, 100% of the voting securities of these subsidiaries, other than Choice Properties Real Estate Investment Trust ("Choice Properties") and Choice Properties Limited Partnership, in which the Company holds an 82.7% and 81.6% interest, respectively.